Crewneck and Espadrilles

 Boston demands a serious wardrobe, with January highs around 37°F and harbor wind making the Freedom Trail and Charles River Esplanade feel significantly colder.
 April can swing between 70°F and 35°F within the same week — layering is the only strategy that consistently works.
 The city's preppy-classic university aesthetic favors navy, plaid, and practical flat ankle boots for Beacon Hill's cobblestone streets.

-Based on 77°F and moderate rain
+Based on 77°F and clear sky

 top / Short-Sleeve Top